 “Mrs. H.” Manny said.
 “You have been such a servant all your life, giving so unselfishly, that my employer wanted to give you something special this Christmas.”

-“I’m afraid I don’t understand, your employer Mr. Reynolds is giving me a house?
-Sally asked.
+“I’m afraid I don’t understand, your boss Mr. Reynolds is giving me a house?

 “Manny, I still don’t see…” Sally wondered out loud.